nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 order By	3 DESC;
 ````
 #### Steps:
- Wrote separate querries for each customers using WHERE clause.
+ Wrote separate queries for each customer using WHERE clause.

 #### Answer: